cfeenstra67/egghead/docs/development.rst

 For local development, generally running the ``dev`` configuration makes the most sense.

+To build all production assets (the ``chrome``, ``firefox``, and ``demo`` configurations), simply run ``npm run build``.

 Documentation
 ##################

 The documentation is built using Sphinx.
 As this comes from the world of Python and uses Python to run, you'll need Python in order to build the documentation.
-Specifically, you'll need to install Poetry.
+Also, you'll need to install Poetry.
 The documentation & installation instructions for Poetry can be found `here <https://python-poetry.org/docs/>`_.

 Once you have poetry installed, you can install the Python dependencies by running: